Privacy Policy

 2b.
 Prayer Requests

 When you submit a prayer request, we store the text of the request, the privacy level you select (public, private, or elevated), timestamps, and associated metadata such as encouragement messages and "prayed for" counts.
-Prayer requests marked as "private" are visible only to group leaders and pastoral staff.
-We use AI-based analysis to detect prayer sentiment and categorize prayer topics for pastoral intelligence features.
-This analysis is performed to help church leaders better care for their members.
+Prayer requests marked as "private" are visible only to group leaders and pastoral staff authorized for that request.
+Prayer content can reveal religious or philosophical beliefs, health information, relationships, or other sensitive circumstances.

 2d.
 Usage Analytics